kilofox/kohana/system/guide/kohana/tutorials/clean-urls.md

         'index_file' => false,
     ]);

-This change will make it so all of the links generated using [URL::site], [URL::base], and [HTML::anchor] will no longer include "index.php" in the URL.
+This change will make it so all the links generated using [URL::site], [URL::base], and [HTML::anchor] will no longer include "index.php" in the URL.
 All generated links will start with `/myapp/` instead of `/myapp/index.php/`.

 ## 2. URL Rewriting